lucatume/wp-browser/docs/v3/tutorials/vvv-setup.md

 ## In and out, host and guest

-The Vagrant box provided by VVV goes beyond a simple MySQL, PHP and Ngnix server stack and provides a complete WordPress development environment; tools like [Composer](https://getcomposer.org/), [grunt-cli][4992-0003], and [wp-cli][4992-0006] are ready to use.
+The Vagrant box provided by VVV goes beyond a simple MySQL, PHP and Nginx server stack and provides a complete WordPress development environment; tools like [Composer](https://getcomposer.org/), [grunt-cli][4992-0003], and [wp-cli][4992-0006] are ready to use.

 This allows the entire development, when it comes to the CLI tools, to happen **in the virtual machine and not outside of it**.